sefunmi4/e-co/docs/architecture.md

 - **Web UI** — A React + Tailwind web application that renders the desktop environment in the browser.
 This allows remote access and easy iteration.
 - **Runtime** — Shared logic for gestures, commands and state synchronization between the OS layer and the web interface.
 - **Qt Example** — A small C++/Qt program (compatible with Q++) used to validate native tooling.
+- **AI Command Layer** — Provides voice, symbol and gesture triggers that dispatch commands to the runtime.
+A command palette UI offers quick access to common actions.
+- **Model Dashboard** — A local interface for starting and stopping AI models that run on the server without cloud dependencies.

 ## Data Flow